Cherry 2000: Release

+Home media

-The film was released on VHS in North America on November 17, 1988.
-A reviewer in Variety noted that the film had "gone fast to video after the briefest of theatrical screenings."
+Cherry 2000 was released on VHS in North America by Orion Home Video on November 17, 1988.
+A reviewer in Variety noted that the film had "gone fast to video after the briefest of theatrical screenings".

 Reception

 The film holds a 38% approval rating on Rotten Tomatoes based on 21 reviews, with a weighted average of 4.24/10.
 The site's consensus reads: "While Cherry 2000 has a certain low-budget appeal, all but the most ardent genre enthusiasts are likely to find its silly story and uneven performances unintentionally amusing".
-Among contemporary reviews, a critic credited as "Strat." in a July 8, 1988 Variety review of the film on RCA/Columbia video cassette, regarded Melanie Griffith as the film's greatest asset who "lifts the material whenever she's on screen" and described the production as "quite lavish and the Nevada locations suitably rugged.
+Among contemporary reviews, the 1988 Variety's Film Reviews regarded Melanie Griffith as the film's greatest asset, who "lifts the material whenever she's on screen", and described the production as "quite lavish and the Nevada locations suitably rugged.
 Production design by John J. Moore is a major plus."